pjoulot/a-door/README.md

 <a-entity door="close_sound: #close_sound;"></a-entity>
 ```

-#### Speech Command
+#### Speech Command (version 1.2 and older)

 You can control the opening and the closing of the door by vocal command.
 This feature is based on the [speech command component](https://github.com/lmalave/aframe-speech-command-component)

 The door component just exposes an open and close function in order to use this component.
 Use this syntax on your a-door element: